Fuselobby/peatio/README.md

 ```
 4. Start rails server `JWT_PUBLIC_KEY=$(cat config/secrets/rsa-key.pub| base64 -w0) rails s -b0.0.0.0`

+### Local development without microkube - Updated
+1. Start peatio: ./bin/run_peatio
+2. If you hit any bundler error, delete the line 'BUNDLE WITH' along with its vesion in Gemfile.lock
+3. Run the peatio startup script again

 ### Local development environment with microkube:

 We suggest you to start using Peatio by installing [Microkube](https://github.com/rubykube/microkube).